 Plug everything in and turn it on and check everything is working correctly.
 Especially check the flows in and out of the filter for leaks or excessive splashing.

 running overnight to allow the chlorine in the tap water to gas

 The next day check everything is still working properly and the water is up to the correct temperature (65 degrees Fahrenheit).
 You may see a lot of bubbles attached to the sides, plants and decorations in the aquarium.
 This is perfectly normal and they will soon disappear.

 Any new body of water needs to develop a culture of useful bacteria that break down waste into harmless chemicals.

 Until these bacterial become established, (in the filter), there is a danger of waste producing an ammonia spike.

 This is what happens when a new aquarium is loaded with fish.
 Everything is fine for a week or two, and then suddenly fish start to die for no apparent reason.

 Put the Bristle Nose in the aquarium to help mature the filter.
-Slowly build up the fish numbers over several weeks and use test kits to ensure no ammonia is building up.
+Slowly build up the fish numbers over several weeks and use a water test kit to ensure no ammonia is building up.

 To speed up the filter maturing process I use API Stress Zyme.
 It is full of beneficial nitrifying bacteria, so it speeds up the colonization of bacteria, instead of waiting for nature to take its course which can take several weeks.

 Purchase multi-purpose test kits that test for ammonia and read the water pH.
 If you see ammonia building, change 50% of the water and test the next day.
 If the ammonia is still too high, keep making daily 50% changes until it stops rising.

 Once the goldfish aquarium setup is established, use the test kits to work out how often you need to do water changes.